dicepencilpaper/864-System/base.md

 Damage is equal to the difference between the attack roll minus 8.
 For example, a chainmail-clad warrior attacks with his longsword a barbarian wearing leather armor and armed with a great axe.
 Both have fighting skills, so all rolls will be average.
 The warrior rolls 10, + 3 from her longsword for a total of 13, which is higher than 8 so it hits.
 Damage should be 13 - 8 = 6, but the barbarian's leather armor reduces that to 5.
 Now the barbarian has only 5 hit points left.

 ## Magic
-Magic-users have a total of
+Magic-users have a total of 10 spell points available.
+They can cast spell anytime.
+Spells by default are cast as hard difficulty.
+Players can use their spell points to improve the chance of success of their spells by spending 1 point to make the spell of average difficulty, or 2 points to make it of easy difficulty.